mikewest/internetdrafts/first-party-cookies/draft.md

 access to first-party-only cookies.
 Non-first-party cookies may be required in order to provide seamless functionality that relies on a user's state.

-Likewise, some forms of Single-Sign On might require authentication in a third-party context; these mechanisms will not function as intended with first-party-only cookies.
+Likewise, some forms of Single-Sign-On might require authentication in a third-party context; these mechanisms will not function as intended with first-party-only cookies.